Spilomyia longicornis

 Spilomyia longicornis is a species of syrphid fly, also known as a flower fly or hoverfly, in the family Syrphidae.
 Although the appearance of S. longicornis is remarkably similar to a vespid wasp, it is a fly and cannot sting.
 It occurs in North America, east of the Rocky Mountains.

 Description

 S. longicornis is typically 11–15 millimeters long.
 S. longicornis has a black body with yellow markings and stripes on its abdomen.
 Its wings are mostly clear with a dark tinge, and the anterior portion of the wings are typically darker brown in colour.
 The back four legs are yellowish in colour, and the front two legs are yellow at the base and black at the ends.
 They tend to rest on their back four legs and move their front two legs above their head, making them appear like antennae on the Hymenoptera species that they mimic.

-This Eastern Hornet Fly Spilomyia longicornis Loew, 1872 was found in Oxford, Ga on October 8th, 2022 flying around some short shrubbery.

 Taxonomy

 S. longicornis flies are part of the Syrphidae family, which is of the order Diptera.
 The hoverfly family is one of the most diverse in the Diptera order.
 There are at least 200 genera and 5000 species included in this family.